Explore News By Topic

 https://www.youtube.com/embed/8pjv5M7G58U Cancer, the uncontrolled growth of cells, is caused by the acquisition of genetic mutations that allow cells to evade the normal biological laws governing when and where they can grow in the body.
 Mechanisms that maintain the accuracy of our genomes are critical for preventing cells from collecting mutations.

-Mutations in 16 different DNA damage repair (DDR) genes have been identified as drivers of metastatic prostate cancer and other tumors, but are rare in the general population Approximately 12% of men with metastatic prostate cancer harbor inherited (germline) DDR mutations that likely caused their disease, even if.
+Mutations in 16 different DNA damage repair (DDR) genes have been identified as drivers of metastatic prostate cancer and other tumors, but are rare in the general population Approximately 12% of men with metastatic prostate cancer harbor inherited (germline) DDR mutations that likely caused their disease, even if they have.

 A NEW GENOMIC CLASSIFIER ENABLES DIAGNOSIS OF THE AGGRESSIVE NEUROENDOCRINE SUBCLASS OF TREATMENT-RESISTANT PROSTATE CANCER